antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 This is known as "Combinator-based Routing".
 There are four important pieces here:

-1. The `choose` function, which defines expressions which can be evaluated based on input.
+1. The `choose` function, which defines expressions that can be evaluated based on input.
 2. The `GET` function, which represents routes which are HTTP GETs.
 3. The `setStatusCode` function, which allows you to define the behavior for a given HTTP status code.
 4. The `>=>` operator, which chains together expressions.